 As a result there is a lot less space for the full URL so you will only see the name of the host.
 You will only see the full URL if you click on it.
 This may not make a big difference to many people, but if you were visiting apple.com/uk for example, all you will see of the URL is apple.com, so it would be easy to spend time on the wrong country’s website.

 This minimalist look is actually a lot like what you see in Safari for iOS on the iPhone.
-However, where minimalising the URL bar is logical on the iPhone where space is limited, on a large screen it doesn't really make sense to take useful information away from the user.
+However, whereas stripping back the URL bar is logical on the iPhone where space is limited, on a large screen it doesn't really make sense to deprive the user of useful information.

-This minimalisation of the toolbar also means that some of the features you expect to see don't appear to be there - but they are.
+These changes to the toolbar also mean that some of the features you expect to see don't appear to be there - but they are.
 The first time we opened Safari it showed us an iOS 8-like grid of our Favourites - with icons instead of the menu bar we were previously used to.
 If you prefer the Top Sites view you can switch to that if you click on the icon on the top right.
 The star is for Favourites, the grid of dots for Top Sites.
 It strikes us that both views are a bit similar and essentially do the same thing.

 There is yet another view to choose from.
 You can see previews of all the tabs you have open if you click the icon on the right (two overlapping squares).
 In this view you will see a birds-eye view of all your open tabs pages on all your Apple devices.
 If you have opened multiple pages on one site, those tabs will be stacked.

 When we closed some browser windows on our iPhone the new status was quickly replicated on our Mac version of Safari.